-By Theorem~\ref{lemma:sylvester-criterion} on Sylvester's criterion and the existence of LU decomposition without permutation in Theorem~\ref{theorem:lu-factorization-without-permutation} (p.~\pageref{theorem:lu-factorization-without-permutation}), there is a unique LU decomposition for positive definite matrix $\bA=\bL\bU_0$ where $\bL$ is a unit lower triangular matrix and $\bU_0$ is an upper triangular matrix.
-Since \textit{the signs of the pivots of a symmetric matrix are the same as the signs of the eigenvalues} \citep{strang1993introduction}: And $\bA = \bL\bU_0$ has the following form
+By Theorem~\ref{lemma:sylvester-criterion} on Sylvester's criterion and Theorem~\ref{theorem:lu-factorization-without-permutation} regarding the existence of an LU decomposition without permutation, a unique LU decomposition exists for a positive definite matrix $\bA$ of the form $\bA = \bL \bU_0$, where $\bL$ is a unit lower triangular matrix and $\bU_0$ is an upper triangular matrix.
+It is also established that \textit{the signs of the pivots of a symmetric matrix are the same as the signs of the eigenvalues} \citep{strang1993introduction}: The decomposition $\bA = \bL \bU_0$ can be expressed as follows:

-This implies that the diagonals of $\bU_0$ contain the pivots of $\bA$.
-And all the eigenvalues of PD matrices are positive (see Lemma~\ref{lemma:eigens-of-PD-psd}, p.~\pageref{lemma:eigens-of-PD-psd}, which is a consequence of the spectral decomposition).
-Thus the diagonals of $\bU_0$ are positive.
+Here, the diagonal entries of $\bU_0$ correspond to the pivots of $\bA$.
+Moreover, as all eigenvalues of PD matrices are positive (by Lemma~\ref{lemma:eigens-of-PD-psd}, a consequence of the spectral decomposition), it follows that the diagonal entries of $\bU_0$ are also positive.